dotnet/csharplang/proposals/extensions_v2.md

 }
 ```

+Perfect source and binary compatibility are goals here.
+That means any other features that work with static classes and extensions are expected to migrate over to extensions without change.
+This includes, but it not limited to other features like 'attributes'.
+For example, all attributes that might be present on a `static class` should migrate unchanged to an `extension`.
+Other features not mentioned here should not be inferred to not be part of this design.
+By default all features should continue being compatible, and only explicitly specified deviations should be allowed.

 ## Disambiguation

 Classic extension methods today can be disambiguated by falling back to static-invocation syntax.
 For example, if `x.Count()` is ambiguous, it is possible to switch to some form of `StaticClass.Count(x)` to call the desired method.
 A similar facility is needed for modern extension members.
 While the existing method-invocation-translation approach works fine for methods (where the receiver can be remapped to the first argument of the static extension method call), it is ungainly for these other extension forms.